rgreminger/tilburg-science-hub/docs/workflow/index.md

         1. Start with a proper [directory structure on your local computer](directories.md#data-management), which may already be sufficient to start collaborating.
 For example, do you need feedback from your advisor?
-Just zip (the relevant parts of) your pipeline and use [SURF's filesending service](https://filesender.surf.nl/) to email it!
+Just zip (the relevant parts of) your pipeline and use [SURF's filesending service (for researchers affiliated with Dutch institutions)](https://filesender.surf.nl/) to send it!

         !!! warning "Uhh, email, really?!"
             - Indeed, email is not what we want to advocate.